 Additionally, if you choose to use the tear-off portion for the ballots, you will be allocating a page for that tear-off portion.

 There is also a width limit, as a piece of paper can only be so wide.
 We recommend having no more than fifteen to twenty candidates/options per ballot question when using paper ballots with the tear-off portion to ensure that none of your candidate boxes run off the paper.

 Can I use a paper ballot for just one voter in my voter list?

 Yes!
 You will be able to print a voter's ballot in the event that they cannot vote electronically.
 Nothing needs to be done in your election setup to enable this, and there is no additional cost at this point.
-For instructions on how to do this, please see Printing a Ballot for a Single Voter in Your Voter List While Your Election is Running.

 Is the tear-off portion of the ballot required?